Enamine: Structure

 Selected bond distances (picometers) in an enamine.
 Atoms in red are nearly coplanar.

 As shown by X-ray crystallography, the C3NC2 portion of enamines is close to planar.
 This arrangement reflects the sp^{2} hybridization of the C=CN core.

 E vs Z geometry affects the reactivity of enamines.

+The great majority of enamine literature focuses on tertiary enamines, i.e. those lacking an N-H bond.
+NH-containing enamines are usually unstable, as indicated by the lability of 2-pyrroline.

 Reactions

 Enamines are nucleophiles.
 Ketone enamines are more nucleophilic than their aldehyde counterparts.

 Compared to their enolate counterparts, their alkylations often proceed with fewer side reactions.
 Cyclic ketone enamines follow a reactivity trend where the five membered ring is the most reactive due to its maximally planar conformation at the nitrogen, following the trend 5>8>6>7 (the seven membered ring being the least reactive).
 This trend has been attributed to the amount of p-character on the nitrogen lone pair orbital - the higher p character corresponding to a greater nucleophilicity because the p-orbital would allow for donation into the alkene π- orbital.
 Analogously, if the N lone pair participates in stereoelectronic interactions on the amine moiety, the lone pair will pop out of the plane (will pyramidalize) and compromise donation into the adjacent π C-C bond.